PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

 ## Motivation

 In PowerShell by default, script processing continues when non-terminating errors occur.
 This is a benefit when expecting non-terminating errors in normal execution such as non-responsive computers from a list.
 This default behavior is controlled with the preference variable `$ErrorActionPreference` default of `Continue`.

 In production, often customers prefer that script execution stops when a non-terminating error occurs.
 This is particularly true in CI where the preference is to fail fast.
-PowerShell currently supports customers with this ability by setting the `ErrorActionPreference` variable in the script.
+PowerShell currently supports customers with this ability by setting the `$ErrorActionPreference` variable in the script to `Stop`.

 ```Powershell
 $ErrorActionPreference = 'Stop'